 Tap on the Photos app.
 Tap on Albums.
 Scroll down to Media Types.
 Towards the bottom of that list, you’ll find “Bursts”, followed by the number of them on your iPhone.
 Tap on it.

 Here, you’ll find all of the bursts that you have shot in the past.
 (Hint: If you’ve already made a selection and discarded the rest, those bursts will not show up here.)
 Now, you can go through the selection process with them and clean up some of your storage woes on your iPhone!

 One last note: On the iPhone Xs, an extra photo is taken at the very beginning and saved.
 This means that I have the burst mode photos plus one single one.
 If I want to delete all of them, it will take an extra step to delete that single one.
 This doesn’t happen on my husband’s iPhone 6 or on my new iPhone 11 Pro.
 Does it happen on yours?
 Please let me know in the comments.
 I plan to ask about this the next time I visit the Genius Bar at the Apple Store!

 Do you have any other great reasons to shoot in Burst Mode?

 Did you know that there’s another great mode for shooting action and selfies?
-It’s available on the the iPhone 6s and later.
-I’ll be delving in to how to use it in my next blog post.
+It’s available on the iPhone 6s and later.
 It’s called Live Mode and you can read more about it in this post!